 This idea is taught nowhere in the Bible.
 It appears to be based on a late Jewish legend (“some say”) that the rod of Aaron had been the staff of Judah and Moses, and was held “in the hand of every king until the Temple was destroyed” and then hidden to be held in the hand of the Messiah (Bamidbar Rabbah 18.23).
 A Christian variation of this theme from the Middle Ages connects the wood of the cross with the three staffs of the angels that visited Abraham.
 These were planted by Lot and became a single tree with three branches: one of pine, another of cedar, and a third of cypress.
 The tree was cut down for Solomon’s Temple, but the beams discarded, only to be used in Jesus’ day for the cross (Vassilios Tzaferis, “The Monastery of the Cross,” Biblical Archaeology Review 27:6 [Nov/Dec 2001], pp. 32-).

 27) It is not true that Jesus and the two thieves were all crucified on the same tree.

 Although the word “tree” is often used of Jesus’ crucifixion in Scripture, and living trees may have been used occasionally as the upright posts for crucifixion, the Roman practice of crucifixion, of which thousands of instances are known, placed each man on his own cross.
 To claim that this regular practice was broken in this one case would require a clear statement in the Bible or archeological evidence to support it.
 That no such statement or evidence exists means that this point, like so many others in this book, is pure fabrication.

-* Originally published as God's Master Plan From Aleph to Tav by Messengers of Messiah Int'l. in 1994.
+* The Rod of an Almond Tree in God’s Master Plan was originally published as God’s Master Plan From Aleph to Tav by Messengers of Messiah Int’l. in 1994.